AvaMZAT/GitHubCopilotExamPrep/README.md

 > Besideds the Quiz with the name Quiz GitHub Copilot MS Learn, which was taken from the Microsoft learn modul related to GitHub Copilot all Quizes are AI generated.
 In my studies i noticed on or 2 questions beeing of I hope i corrected them

 # Intro:
-As I took the GitHub Copilot Exam which required me to prepare on my own as no dedicated material like study guides where available I created my own using [Obsidian](https://obsidian.md/)
+As I took the GitHub Copilot Exam which required me to prepare on my own as no dedicated material like study guides were available I created my own using [Obsidian](https://obsidian.md/)
 Which is my general purpose knowledge management system.
 I extracted this part for people that might be interested and made sure that the information part of the material is accessible as PDF’s.
 Also a brief description is included how to use the Obsidian vault part of this repository and it’s more advanced features.

 # Contents Overview: